 - Potential clients are viewing an adviser’s social media profile and making direct contact, bypassing the adviser’s website (unlikely, in my experience most people will do a little more due diligence, before getting in touch)

 - Advisers are using the functionality of the social media platform to develop their own following and are ringfencing activity on there (I’m sure some do this, particularly in LinkedIn, but not the majority)

 If I were a betting man I’d put my money on option one (although it would probably be an each-way bet!)
 To be fair, that’s still a hypothesis and I may well be wrong; we’ll look in to it in more detail later this year.
 However, I suspect most advisers don’t effectively move their followers and connections to their website, or indeed, to offline conversations.

-What constitutes “effective use of social media”?
+What constitutes “effective use of social media for financial advisers”?